This post may contain affiliate links.

 — Kathleen —

-How to Make the BEST Lemon Rice Ever
+How to Make Lemon Rice

 The Ingredients

 • Lemon Juice + Zest.
 For the brightest lemon flavor, add lemon to rice twice: in the rice’s cooking liquid so it absorbs the flavor AND in the finished fluffy rice for an extra burst.
-(Double up on the lemon and serve this recipe with Baked Lemon Chicken.)
+Make sure the juice is freshly squeezed.
+No bottled lemon juice allowed—trust me, you will notice the difference.

 • Parsley.
 For a fresh-tasting finish of herbaceous flavor.